cobianzo/wp-env-sidebar-related-article/tests/readme-how-to-test.md

 	- we set it in playwright.config.js
 - If we need to reset the test DB:

-IMPORTANT: in real development I had to run this several times.
+**IMPORTANT**: in real development I had to run this several times.
 ```
 npx wp-env run tests-cli wp db reset --yes
 npx wp-env run tests-cli wp core install --url="http://localhost:8891" --title="Mi Test Site WP" --admin_user="admin" --admin_password="password" --admin_email="admin@example.com"
 npx wp-env run tests-cli -- wp plugin activate aside-related-article-block
 ```

 - In my computer, sometimes I run out of memory creating dummy data by hand
 	- So I created a page that, when visited, creates everything (only if it was not created before) -  tests/class-create-dummy-data.php.